git/git.github.io/General-Microproject-Information.md

 etc. In short, start doing things that other Git developers do!
 Alternatively you can of course focus on your project proposal.

-## How to find other ideas for microprojects
+## How to find ideas for microprojects

 First check the specific page(s) or information about Git microprojects related to your program that should have been published